JulioAQuintana/FinalProject/README.md

 The main quiestion we hope to answer is: Which of the teams' (offense, defense or special) performance can be determinant on winning the superbowl?

 Though we can consider some other questions that we should answer in order to achieve our main goal, such as:
-- Wich stats, of any team, weight the most for a team to be champion?
+- Which stats, of any team, weight the most for a team to be champion?
 - Is there a ratio between offense and defense that implies a higher chance to be SuperBowl champion?
 - Wich stats, though widely recognized, may not be significant on wether a team will or not be champion?